 Step 4 – How to film

-You don’t have to use a professional camera, an iphone, ipad or laptop camera will suffice, if it is a quiet room and it is a light room.
+Landscape please! (i.e. phone on its side or on a laptop).
+Pleeease don’t film in portrait mode (phone standing up), as we can’t use it.
+You don’t have to use a professional camera, an iPhone, iPad, or laptop camera will suffice if it is a quiet room and it is lightroom.
 Remember to have the microphone turned on.

 Stand in front of the camera reasonably close, again so it picks up your voice without any trouble and we can see you.
 Aim for head and top of shoulders in the frame.
 Look at the camera.
 Smile, relax and pretend you are talking to a friend.

 Remember to slow down.
 Most of us have a tendency to speed up when we’re nervous or uncomfortable.
 Remember, you can take as many takes as you need.

+Sometimes it helps to actually chat with a friend on the phone before you start, as that can really relax you.
 Also remember that you can edit the beginning and end very easily, so don’t worry if there is a bit of movement at the start or end when you turn the video equipment on or off.

 Now it’s over to you!
 Let us know if you have any questions.